GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/✨-feature-request.md

 Add a screenshot of the new feature (if possible)

+## 🙋‍♀️ Proposed Implementation

+(optional) Do you have a proposed implementation?

 ## ✅ Acceptance Criteria

 A set of assumptions which, when tested, verify that the feature was properly implemented.